fukamachi/caveman/README.markdown

 ### Using session

-Session data is for memorizing user-specific data. `*session*` is a hash table represents session data.
+Session data is for memorizing user-specific data. `*session*` is a hash table that stores session data.

-This example increments `:counter` in the session and displays it for each visitors.
+This example increments `:counter` in the session, and displays it for each visitor.

 ```common-lisp
 (defroute "/counter" ()